Poll: Young Americans say online bullying a serious problem - Red Deer Advocate

 Her popularity on the lip-syncing app Musical.ly, which merged this summer into the Chinese video-sharing app TikTok, helped win her some modeling contracts.
 Now she’s mostly focused on Instagram, where she follows makeup artists and fashion trends.

-Her mother, Kerrylynn Mahoney, said she’s impressed by her daughter’s ability to keep bullies at bay.
+Her mother, KellyLynn Mahoney, said she’s impressed by her daughter’s ability to keep bullies at bay.

 But she’s also vigilant about monitoring her daughter’s accounts, blocking any followers who seem creepy or fake and trying to steer her away from fixating on pages that degrade women.